 From there, trapped food passes to the edge of the gills farthest away from the hinge, and larger particles, such as silt, fall off into the mantle cavity.
 The remainder, still entangled in a string of mucus, moves forward to the palps surrounding the mouth.
 Further sorting then takes place and selected particles enter the mouth and pass into the stomach for digestion.

-Digestion and movement of bivalvesA gland surrounding the stomach is the chief organ of digestion in bivalves, but projecting into the stomach, from an intestinal pouch at one end of it, is the crystalline style, a gelatinous rod containing carbohydrate-splitting enzymes.
+Digestion and reproduction of bivalvesA gland surrounding the stomach is the chief organ of digestion in bivalves, but projecting into the stomach, from an intestinal pouch at one end of it, is the crystalline style, a gelatinous rod containing carbohydrate-splitting enzymes.
 Cilia in the pouch make this rod rotate continually and its free end rubs against an area of the stomach known as the gastric shield.
 As the crystalline style is worn away so the enzymes it contains are released into the stomach contents.
 Digestion is completed in the intestine, which follows a tortuous course to the anus.
 This opens into the mantle cavity near the discharge siphon, thus ensuring the removal of feces in the outgoing water.

 Paired excretory organs lie on either side of the heart and a "kidney" in each extracts waste products and discharges them, via a bladder, into the gill passages and thence to the exterior.
 Bivalves have a three-chambered heart whose single muscular ventricle pumps blood into arteries that run to the foot, mantle, and the body organs.
 Many of the tissues of the body are permeated not by capillaries, as in higher animals, but by blood spaces or sinuses.
 Sinuses in the foot enabling sand-burrowing – the foot swells and elongates as extra blood is pumped into them.
 Blood then returns via a series of veins to the paired atrial chambers of the heart.